-Nova Southeastern University, "Fall 2007 Nova Southeastern University Undergraduate Student Catalog" (2007).
+Nova Southeastern University, "Undergraduate Student Catalog Fall 2007" (2007).
 Undergraduate Programs Course Catalogs.
-34.
+95. https://nsuworks.nova.edu/far_ugcoursecatalogs/95

-This Course Catalog is brought to you for free and open access by the NSU Course Catalogs and Course Descriptions at NSUWorks.
+This Course Schedule is brought to you for free and open access by the NSU Course Catalogs and Course Descriptions at NSUWorks.
 It has been accepted for inclusion in Undergraduate Programs Course Catalogs by an authorized administrator of NSUWorks.
 For more information, please contact nsuworks@nova.edu.